-We look at ways that communities can access nutritional food while ensuring the natural systems their food comes from remain ecologically sustainable.
+We look at how communities can access nutritional food while ensuring the natural systems of food production remains ecologically sustainable.

-We believe that achieving sufficient, safe, ethical and nutritious food in a sustainable manner to meet the requirements of current and future generations without destroying biodiversity and natural ecosystems is one of the world’s greatest challenges.
+We believe that ensuring sufficient, safe, ethical and nutritious food that meets the requirements of current and future generations without destroying biodiversity and natural ecosystems is one of the world’s greatest challenges.
 Our objective is to implement research that supports access to optimal food and nutrition as central to individual wellbeing, healthy communities and a healthy planet.

 Our team studies challenges to nutrition, diversity and safety from all angles, with the ultimate goal of providing good nutrition through well-managed food systems in sustainable urban and rural environments.